 - During the holiday season, visit the Christmas Market near the Cathedral, a tradition since 1570.

-- Check out the quiche (and free WiFi) at L’artichaut, right down the street from the SU Center.
+- Check out the quiche (and free WiFi) at L’artichaut, right down the street from the Syracuse Center.

 - Join the ultimate frisbee club at the University of Strasbourg.